© 2026 Connecticut Public

 Immigration and Customs Enforcement deputy assistant director Patricia Hyde told Fox News Tuesday that the agency has arrested nearly 50 people in Maine as part of an immigration enforcement surge.

-Her remarks from offer the first confirmation from the agency that it is intensifying operations in the state.
+Her remarks offered the first confirmation from the agency that it is intensifying operations in the state.

 In a written statement Wednesday, a Department of Homeland Security spokesperson confirmed that an immigration enforcement effort dubbed "Operation Catch of the Day" was underway in Maine, but did not provide specific numbers on how many people had been arrested and how many agents are involved.